joakimthorell/potential-couscous/README.md

 5. The [`/scripts/main`](/scripts/main/) system collects data from the CAN-Bus.
 Data from the Ultra Sonic Sensor is used to execute Platooning and ACC mode.

 ### External libraries
-In our project we only used a handfull of external libraries.
-Most of them are just graphical libraries to help the app look better but there is one more important one, [OpenCV](https://opencv.org).
-This library is used when platooning is activated to help us find an object to follow.
+The external libraries that were used were mostly graphical in order to make the app more user friendly.
+The most important one [OpenCV](https://opencv.org) was used in order to execute platooning by helping the MOPED find an object to follow.

 The rest of the libraries are used in the app, these are: